manuGil/GitCoDev/gitcodev/lesson2.md

 cd git-zero.git               # Change to the directory of the bare repository ls                            # List all files and directories in the bare repository
 ```
+The following output should be displayed in your terminal:

 ```csharp
 ❯ ls -Fa git-one/.git
 ./           HEAD         description  info/        refs/